-31. Defendants are wielding an unconstitutional veto power over unaccompanied immigrant minors' access to abortion.
+- 44. Defendants are wielding an unconstitutional veto power over unaccompanied immigrant minors' access to abortion.
 In March 2017, ORR revised its policies to prohibit all federally funded shelters from taking "any action that facilitates" abortion access for unaccompanied minors in their care without "direction and approval from the Director of ORR."
-This includes scheduling appointments with medical providers, ensuring access to non-directive options counseling, ensuring access to court to seek a judicial bypass in lieu of parental consent, and providing access to the abortion itself.
+This includes scheduling appointments with medical providers, ensuring access to non-directive options counseling, ensuring access to court to seek a judicial bypass in lieu of parental consent, and providing access to the abortion itself. - 45.
+In an email to all ORR staff, then-Acting Director of ORR Ken Tota summarized the policy: "Grantees are prohibited from taking any actions in [requests for abortion] without . . . signed authorization from the Director of ORR." - 46.
+As part of the revised policy, the minor is forced to tell her parents that she is seeking an abortion; if she refuses, ORR instructs the shelter to tell her parents against her wishes.
+Moreover, ORR requires minors considering an abortion to visit an anti-abortion - often religiously affiliated - crisis pregnancy center.
+If these attempts to coerce the minor into carrying to term fail, ORR prevents the minor from obtaining an abortion while in its custody unless the pregnancy would pose risk of death or serious injury to the minor.

-33. Defendants have exercised their unconstitutional veto power to deny J.D. access to abortion.
-After Plaintiff's counsel's intervention, Defendants permitted J.D. to seek a judicial bypass in lieu of parental consent required by Texas law.
+- A7.
+Defendants have exercised their unconstitutional veto power to deny J.D., Jane Roe, Jane Poe, and Jane Moe access to abortion.
+After Plaintiffs' counsel's intervention, Defendants permitted J.D. to seek a judicial bypass in lieu of parental consent required by Texas law.
 J.D. secured that court order with the assistance of an attorney ad litem and a guardian ad litem, Plaintiff Garza.
-J.D. had an appointment scheduled with a health center for options counseling (the first step in the process of obtaining an abortion under Texas law), but Defendants told the ad litems, Plaintiff's counsel, and the shelter that Defendants prohibited J.D. to be transported by her ad litems to the health center.
-Defendants also made clear that J.D. would be prohibited from obtaining the abortion itself.

-34. The judicial bypass order obtained for J.D. is still valid.
-Plaintiff Garza is ready and able to transport J.D. to all appointments necessary for the abortion, including the statemandated options counseling sessions and the medical procedure itself.

-35. Upon information and belief, Defendants have instructed the shelter in which J.D. resides to prohibit J.D. from leaving the facility to access abortion, and has told the shelter that if they allow her access, they will revoke the shelter's government grant.
-But for that instruction, the shelter is willing to allow Plaintiff Garza to transport J.D. to the abortion facility.
+J.D. had an appointment scheduled with a health center for options counseling (the first step in the process of obtaining an abortion under Texas law), but Defendants told the ad litems, Plaintiffs' counsel, and the shelter that Defendants prohibited J.D. to be transported by her ad litems to the health center.
+Defendants also made clear that J.D. would be prohibited from obtaining the abortion itself. - 48.
+The judicial bypass order obtained for J.D. remained valid.
+Plaintiff Garza stood ready and able to transport J.D. to all appointments necessary for the abortion, including the state-mandated options counseling sessions and the medical procedure itself. - 49.
+Upon information and belief, Defendants instructed the shelter in which J.D. resides to prohibit J.D. from leaving the facility to access abortion, and told the shelter that if they allowed her access, Defendants would revoke the shelter's government grant.
+But for that instruction, the shelter was willing to allow Plaintiff Garza to transport J.D. to the abortion facility. - 50.
+Defendants also withheld permission that would have allowed Jane Roe's and Jane Poe's respective shelters to transport them to an abortion clinic.
+This means that they were prohibited from accessing abortion.
+The shelters were ready and willing to transport them, or to allow them to be transported, to an abortion facility, but lacked Defendants' permission.